salmy101/salmy101/README.md

 <!--
 **salmy101/salmy101** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
-- 🔭 I’m currently working on my JS skills.
+- 🔭 I’m currently working on my portfolio!
-- 🌱 I’m currently learning advanced JS.
+- 🌱 I’m currently reviewing JS/HTML/CSS basics with mini projects.
-- 👯 I’m looking to collaborate on beginner projects
+- 👯 I’m looking to collaborate on projects
 - 📫 How to reach me: https://www.linkedin.com/in/salma-ibrahim-a1275817a/
 - ⚡ Fun fact: I like reading, so checkout my pinned project called Bookd Up!
 -->